 As they addressed the crowd, the mosque's leaders emphasized their appreciation for the support they said they have received from the city and its residents.

-"You gave us new hope, and we all feel exceedingly grateful," Chaudhry said, adding that the evening's lights were a symbol of knowledge and
+"You gave us new hope, and we all feel exceedingly grateful," Chaudhry said, adding that the evening's lights were a symbol of knowledge and of the new awareness gained through the past year's experiences.

 Abdul Rahman, the Islamic Center's board chairman, said its members plan to continue the outreach that was initially forced by the fire by visiting other congregations and inviting different faiths to come to the new mosque to learn about Islam.